alphagov/government-service-design-manual/service-manual/agile/training-and-learning.md

 ### People who govern and stakeholders

 Think about how you can enable teams to perform to the best of their abilities.
-This can come through
+This can come through:

 * understanding and applying the GDS governance principles
-* Formal training
+* formal training
-* Learning from others
+* learning from others
-* self initiated learning (reading books and blogs)
+* self-initiated learning (reading books and blogs)
 * questioning and retrospecting

 #### Understanding the GDS governance principles

 GDS have provided some [principles for governance on an agile project](https://digitaltransformation.blog.gov.uk/2014/06/24/governance-principles/):

-- Don’t slow down delivery
+- don’t slow down delivery
-- Decisions when they’re needed, at the right level
+- decisions when they’re needed, at the right level
-- Do it with the right people
+- do it with the right people
-- Go see for yourself
+- go see for yourself
-- Only do it if it adds value
+- only do it if it adds value
-- Trust and verify
+- trust and verify

 It’s important that you understand the detail behind these principles so they can help create the right culture and support for agile projects (and learning) to flourish.